 Conversion rate optimization, or CRO, is simply a fancy way to describe the process of testing different things in order to get more business opportunities from the website visitors you already have.

-Over 80% of websites we evaluated this year underperformed when it comes to conversion rate according to data collected by our website lead calculator.
-By simply tweaking your existing website, you can increase inquiries without having to advertise.
+Over 80% of websites we evaluated underperformed when it comes to conversion rate according to data collected by our website lead calculator.
+By simply tweaking your existing website and blog posts, you can increase inquiries without having to advertise and boost sales.
 It will also improve your return on ad spend by increasing the number of inquiries.

 Pro tip: Did you know that you can make smaller, incremental changes to your website in order to get more leads?
 Because conversion rate optimization involves writing, design and development, incremental design is a great solution to scientifically design for better results.